marcoesposito1988/pclpy/README.md

     - --debug to build in debug mode

 #### Ubuntu 18.04
+WARNING: requires at least 20G of RAM (according to top on my machine)

 - Install libpcl-dev
 - Install dependencies (check out the repository, go into it, and execute `python setup.py install`, or `python setup.py install --user` if not using a virtualenv):
     - Install pybind11 from github (2.3dev version) it includes a necessary bug fix